aubreyrjones/lemon-py/README.md

 configurable.
 A string lexer definition is declared by starting the line with the `'` (single-quote) character.
 The next character is the string delimeter, and the subsequent character is the escape character.
-All whitespace is ignored, including between the delimeter and escape characters.
+Finally, the special character `!` may appear as a third character, indicating that the string lexer should not treat reaching end of line before the end delimeter as an error.
+All whitespace in the definition is ignored, including between the delimeter and escape characters.
 Strings delimited by the given character are then assigned the token type appearing to the right of the `:=` on the line.

 Notes: Due to lazy lexdef parsing, you can't define a string with a colon as a delimiter or escape.
-Strings are also completely unaware of newline characters and will continue right along until they reach their closing delimeter (the start of a new string?) or the end of input.

 String syntax examples: